 Covid crept up on ‘healthy’ Nanded-returnees in Mohali

-15 pilgrims who had come back to Mohali via a 2,200km bus ride said they never thought they would catch coronavirus infection while health authorities say they are asymptomaticcities Updated: Apr 30, 2020 19:26 IST
+15 pilgrims who had come back to Mohali via a 2,200km bus ride said they never thought they would catch coronavirus infection, while health authorities say they were asymptomaticcities Updated: Apr 30, 2020 23:09 IST

 A 2,200-km bus ride filled with hope and optimism ended in despair for many pilgrims from Takht Hazur Sahib, Nanded, Maharashtra, two days after they reached Mohali.
 We had full faith in almighty and never thought we would catch the infection, they said, after 15 of them tested positive for coronavirus disease (Covid-19), bringing to the fore the risks and dangers of transporting people in such situations.